 The disease can be fatal and if left treated, the rabbit can die within fourteen days from the time the symptoms manifested.
 In extreme cases, the rabbit can die within forty-eight hours of acquiring the infection.
 Other signs and symptoms include:

-- Face may become swollen.
+- The face may become swollen.

 - Ears and other body parts that are usually upright are starting to become droopy.